Charzard4261/Chars-Stamina-Tracker/README.md

 ### Client

 Run the .jar file

 Click the 'Client'button

-Enter the host's IP address (or, in the host's case, leave it as 127.0.0.1, it redirects to the host machine) Set the port to the host's choosen port (default 9002) Select the screen you want it to run on
+Enter the host's IP address (or, in the host's case, leave it as 127.0.0.1, it redirects to the host machine)

+Set the port to the host's choosen port (default 9002)

+Select the screen you want it to run on

 Click 'connect'

 ### Server

+Portforward port 9002 (Will be editable at a later date)

 Run the .jar file

 Click the 'Server' button

+Google "Whats my ip" and give your friends the result

 ## Errors